sagemath/sagewiki_to_gh-2022-10-10/days60.md

  2. [[http://www.imsc.res.in/~amri/|Amritanshu Prasad]] (IMSc, Chennai)
  3. [[http://www.imsc.res.in/~svis/|S. Viswanath]] (IMSc, Chennai)

-== Applications ==

-You may apply for the entire workshop or any part of it.
-However, those attending the entire workshop will be given preference for travel support and accommodation.

-Please apply to sagedays60@gmail.com with the following information:

- * Name:
- * Position:
- * Institution:
- * Intended date of Arrival:
- * Intended date of Departure:
- * Whether travel support needed: Yes/No

-Students should indicate their areas of interest and request their advisor/teacher to send a letter supporting their application to the above e-mail address.

-Faculty should attach their CV to the application.

-'''Applications are officially closed.'''
-However, do write to us if you missed the deadline but really wish to attend.
-We will see if we can somehow accommodate you.

 == List of Participants ==

  1. Suman Ahmad (U. of Burdwan)